dushantpanchbhai/chatbot2/README.md

 ### Team name: Finders

 ## Team members
-* Member-1 : Dushant Panchbhai
+* Member-1: Dushant Panchbhai
-  Email : dushantrpanchbhai@gmail.com
+  Email: dushantrpanchbhai@gmail.com
-* Member-2 : Mithilesh Patil
+* Member-2: Mithilesh Patil
-  Email : mithileshpatil2000@gmail.com
+  Email: mithileshpatil2000@gmail.com

 ## Mentors
 * Mentor-1 : Parth
 * Mentor-2 : Priyesh Vakharia

 ## Description
-In this project we had made a website constisting of chatbot functioning.
+In this project, we had made a website consisting of chatbot functioning.

-this chatbot model is based on the web scrapping. whatever the question we give to the chatbot, the chatbot do a google search based on the topic.
+this chatbot model is based on the web scrapping. whatever the question we give to the chatbot, the chatbot does a google search based on the topic.

 ```
         from googlesearch import search